 - You must indicate the type of board : ESP8266, ESP32 or microbit

 - You can erase the flash memory, the erase_flash command from the esptool.py tool.
 It is preferable

-- Enter the COM port if multiple cards are connected.
-Be careful not to fool you, the best is to unplug the other cards!
+- Enter the COM port if multiple boards are connected.
+Be careful not to fool you, the best is to unplug the other boards!

-- uPicraft is able to retrieve the latest available firmware version for the selected card.
+- uPicraft is able to retrieve the latest available firmware version for the selected board.
 An internet connection is necessary for this

 - Otherwise, we can indicate the path to a recovered firmware directly on the official site of MicroPython here